Wednesday, December 25, 2013

 "The company Christmas party is next Friday; don't forget."

 Whirlwind escalates.
-And I still have to finish the Christmas shoppinglater.
+And I still have to finish the Christmas shopping―later.

 Time stretches thinner to allow for attending Christmas concerts and parties and tree sales and to finally dig through storage boxes for that begged-after, must-have, young-lives-will-be-ruined-otherwise Countdown-to-Christmas chart.
 "Thanks, Mom!"